-What Is Santana Dharma – Very often we come across the word ‘Sanatan Dharma’ and we connect it with some particular sect or religion but hardly do we take out time to understand the true meaning of ‘Sanatan Dharma’.
+What Is Santana Dharma – Very often we come across the word ‘Sanatan Dharma’ and connect it with some particular sect or religion but hardly do we take out time to understand the true meaning of ‘Sanatan Dharma’.
 It is very interesting to understand the true meaning of ‘Sanatan Dharma’.
-Such understanding if developed with faith and conviction can clear our misconceptions about the various religious systems and raise our consciousness beyond the boundaries of caste, color, creed and nation.
+Such understanding is developed with faith and conviction can clear our misconceptions about the various religious systems and raise our consciousness beyond the boundaries of caste, color, creed, and nation.

 Meaning of Sanatan Dharma – Introduction

 Sanätana-dharma does not refer to any sectarian process of religion.
 It is the eternal function of the eternal living entities in relationship with the eternal Supreme Lord.
 Sanätana-dharma refers, as stated previously, to the eternal occupation of the living entity.
 Sri Rämänujäcärya, a legendry Acharya in the line Bhakti-yoga has explained the word sanätana as “that which has neither beginning nor end,” so when we speak of sanätana-dharma, we must take it for granted on the authority of Sri Rämänujäcärya that it has neither beginning nor end.
 In other words, Sanatan means eternal and cannot be restricted within the boundaries of time, space, nation, caste, color, or creed.Seat for abdominals to do sports at home bodybuilding exercises at home fitness seat for abdominals deca bodybuilding thick mat exercise yoga pilates fitness great